GENI-NSF/geni-tools/README-omni.txt

  - `--devmode`: Continue on error if possible

 ==== deletesliver ====
-Calls the GENI AM API DeleteSliver function.
+Calls the AM API v1 and v2 DeleteSliver function.
 This command will free any resources associated with your slice at the given aggregates.

+For AM API v3, see `delete`.

  * Format: `omni.py [-a AM_URL_or_nickname] deletesliver <slice-name>`
- * Examples:
+ * Delete all slivers in slice, myslice, at all aggregates
   * `omni.py deletesliver myslice`
+ * Delete slivers in slice, myslice, at one aggregate
   * `omni.py -a http://localhost:12348 deletesliver myslice`
+ * Use AM API v1 to delete slivers in slice, myslice, at one aggregate
-  * `omni.py -a http://localhost:12348 --api-version 2 deletesliver myslice`
+  * `omni.py -a http://localhost:12348 --api-version 1 deletesliver myslice`
+ * Delete slivers in slice, myslice, at one aggregate (specified by a nickname)
   * `omni.py -a myLocalAM deletesliver myslice`

 Slice name could be a full URN, but is usually just the slice name portion.